strimzi/strimzi.github.io/_posts/2021-04-07-upgrade-improvements.md

 With the introduction of these upgrade improvements, there are a couple of things to be aware of:
 * For upgrade, you need to roll out the new brokers while first using the older `log.message.format.version` or `inter.broker.protocol.version`, and only afterwards change to the new versions for message format and inter-broker protocol.
 * [Downgrade is supported](https://strimzi.io/docs/operators/0.24.0/full/deploying.html#con-target-downgrade-version-str) only when you don't set new versions of `log.message.format.version` and `inter.broker.protocol.version`.
-For instance, if you upgrade to latest from 0.24, and upgrade Kafka to 2.8, a working downgrade is not guaranteed after you set `log.message.format.version` or `inter.broker.protocol.version` to 2.8.
+For instance, if you upgrade Strimzi to `X+1` from `X`, and upgrade Kafka to `y.x.w`, a working downgrade is not guaranteed after you set `log.message.format.version` or `inter.broker.protocol.version` to `y.x`.
+* In case you do upgrade from 0.22, you must go through Strimzi CRD upgrade.
+For more info see our [documentation](https://strimzi.io/docs/operators/0.22.1/full/deploying.html#assembly-upgrade-resources-str).

 ### Conclusion

 In this post we went through recent upgrade-related changes introduced in Strimzi 0.24.